 The Don clicked his heels together gently and bent forward respectfully.
 He offered his outstretched hand to Pedro.

 “Our deepest condolences,” he said referring to his mother with a nod in her direction.
 The older woman, the Don’s mother, said nothing.

 “Don Salieri, you honor my grandfather’s memory.
 Thank you,” replied Pedro.

 “I too lost my guardian at about your age.
 Permit me to give you some advice.”

 “I can see you are strong and will bounce back from this adversity.
 Don’t forget, I am always here.”

 Pedro’s mother cleared her throat, attracting Pedro’s attention.
 He bent over a little and put an arm around his mother, supporting her as she got up from kneeling.
 Pedro looked on as surprised as all of their gathered friends when the Don’s mother, a woman who received Holy Communion at her home and had not talked to anyone in the village since she arrived in Guanacaste many years earlier, slid up her veil.
 She then lifted Conchita’s veil and leaned forward to kiss her on both cheeks.
 Pedro looked from woman to woman.
 With their eyes locked together, the Don’s mother took Conchita’s hands in hers and spoke in halting but correct Spanish.

 “You are always welcome at our home.
 Come this Sunday with Pedro and anyone else you wish.
 We will say the rosary together, to ease your loss.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Michael GallagherWrite a Review